Simian-Web-Apps/Simian-codegen-context/README.md

 When the number of hallucinations is not too high, that is.

 To reduce the number of hallucinations it is advised to provide context to your prompts.
-Your AI model will use the context to give better suggestions.
+Your AI model will use the context to create better suggestions.

 To teach your AI model about how to build Simian web apps, we have prepared a Python context file that contains all the major features.
-Provide it a context to your prompts and the suggestions you get should markedly improve.
+Provide it as a context to your prompts and the suggestions you get should greatly improve.

-## Copilot + VS Code
+## VS Code + Copilot extension

-In your settings add the following field to add the `SimianContext.py` file as standard context to your prompts.
+To use the `SimianContext.py` file as standard context to your prompts, add the following field in your settings.
+Note that the file must be put in your workspace in order for VS code to find it.

 ```json
     "github.copilot.chat.codeGeneration.instructions": [